neelsmith/GreekSyntax.jl/docs/src/structures.md

 # Working with sentences, verbal expressions and tokens

-- many functions let you organize related material. examples:
+Many functions let you organize related annotations about sentences, verbal expressions and tokens, to do things like:

 - finding verbal expressions belonging to a particular sentence
 - finding tokens belonging to a particular sentence or verbal expression
 - finding information about the sentence or verbal expression a particular token belongs to

-## Organizing material by sentence

-Pull data from URL, and choose an example sentence to analyze.
+The examples on this page will use the set of annotations downloaded like this:

 ```@example struct
 using GreekSyntax, Downloads
 url = "https://raw.githubusercontent.com/neelsmith/eagl-texts/main/annotations/Lysias1_annotations.cex"
 (sentences, groups, tokens) = Downloads.download(url) |> readlines |> readdelimited
-sentence1 = sentences[1]
+length(sentences)
 ```

-- tokeninfoforsentence
+## Organizing material by sentence

+Find verbal expressions belonging to a particular sentence with the `groupsforsentences` function:

 ```@example struct
-(sentencetokens, connectors, origin) = GreekSyntax.tokeninfoforsentence(sentence1, tokens)
+s1 = sentences[1]
+s1groups = groupsforsentence(s1, groups)
 ```

-- groupsforsentence
+Find tokens belonging to a particular sentence:

 ```@example struct
-groups1 = GreekSyntax.groupsforsentence(sentence1, groups)
+(sentencetokens, connectors, origin) = tokeninfoforsentence(s1, tokens)
 ```

 ## Organizing material by verbal expression